pingcap/docs/tidb-cloud/migrate-from-amazon-s3-or-gcs.md

     In the template, you need to update the following two fields to your own resource values:

     - `"Resource": "<Your S3 bucket ARN>"`: `<Your S3 bucket ARN>` is the ARN of your S3 bucket.
 You can go to the **Properties** tab in your S3 bucket, and get the Amazon Resource Name (ARN) value in the **Bucket Overview** area.
 For example, `"Resource": "arn:aws:s3:::tidb-cloud-test"`.
     - `"Resource": "arn:aws:s3:::<Your customized directory>"`: `<Your customized directory>` is a directory that you can customize in your S3 bucket root level for data storage.
 For example, `"Resource": "arn:aws:s3:::tidb-cloud-test/mydata/*"`.
 If you want to store your data in the S3 bucket root directory, just use `"Resource": "arn:aws:s3:::tidb-cloud-test/*"`.
+Note that this field is expected to end with `/*`.

 3. Go to **IAM** > **Access Management** > **Roles**, and then check whether a role whose trust entity corresponds to the TiDB Cloud Account ID of the target TiDB cluster exists.